 Our working group focuses on the interplay between nature conservation and societal processes.
-On a conceptual level, we scrutinize ecological concepts and analyse moral attitudes and argumentations underlying actions taking in nature conservation, including the concept of ecosystem services.
+On a conceptual level, we scrutinise ecological concepts and analyse moral attitudes and argumentations underlying actions taken in nature conservation.
 Furthermore, we explore by empirical social sciences methods, how scientific knowledge may be effectively fed into the process of political decision-making.
-As part of our practical work, we actively support the communication and the exchange of knowledge between scientists, policy makers and other relevant stakeholders.
+As part of our practical work, we encourage the development at the science policy interface, by actively supporting the communication and the exchange of knowledge between scientists, policy makers and other relevant stakeholders.

 Specifically, we use methods of the natural sciences and the humanities to deal with the following research subjects:

-• Inter- and transdisciplinary concept formation and reasoning in nature conservation, specifically with regard to ecosystem processes, ecosystem functioning and ecosystem services
+- Inter- and transdisciplinary concept formation and reasoning in nature conservation, specifically with regard to the various human-nature relationships implied

 Joint publication of the working group: